OpenTermsArchive/contrib-versions/Linkedin/Terms of Service.md

 *   Complaints Regarding Content Posted on the LinkedIn Website. and
 *   LinkedIn’s Privacy Policy.

+B. License and warranty for your submissions to LinkedIn

 You grant us a license to the information you provide us.

-B. License and warranty for your submissions to LinkedIn

 You own the information you provide LinkedIn under this Agreement, and may request its deletion at any time, unless you have shared information or content with others and they have not deleted it, or it was copied or stored by other users.
 Additionally, you grant LinkedIn a nonexclusive, irrevocable, worldwide, perpetual, unlimited, assignable, sublicenseable, fully paid up and royalty-free right to us to copy, prepare derivative works of, improve, distribute, publish, remove, retain, add, process, analyze, use and commercialize, in any way now known or in the future discovered, any information you provide, directly or indirectly to LinkedIn, including, but not limited to, any user generated content, ideas, concepts, techniques and/or data to the services, you submit to LinkedIn, without any further consent, notice and/or compensation to you or to any third parties.
 Any information you submit to us is at your own risk of loss.
 By providing information to us, you represent and warrant that you are entitled to submit the information and that the information is accurate, not confidential, and not in violation of any contractual restrictions or other third party rights.
 It is your responsibility to keep your LinkedIn profile information accurate and updated.

+C. Service Eligibility

 You are eligible to enter into this contract and you are at least our “Minimum Age.”

 The information you provide is truthful.

-C. Service Eligibility

 To be eligible to use the Service, you must meet the following criteria and represent and warrant that you: (1) are the “**Minimum Age**” (defined below) or older.
 (2) are not currently restricted from the Services, or not otherwise prohibited from having a LinkedIn account, (3) are not a competitor of LinkedIn or are not using the Services for reasons that are in competition with LinkedIn.
 (4) will only maintain one LinkedIn account at any given time.
 (5) will use your real name and only provide accurate information to LinkedIn.
 (6) have full power and authority to enter into this Agreement and doing so will not violate any other agreement to which you are a party.
 (7) will not violate any rights of LinkedIn or third party, including intellectual property rights such as copyright or trademark rights. and (8) agree to provide at your cost all equipment, software, mobile access, and internet access necessary to use the Services.

 “**Minimum Age**” means 18 years old.

+D. Your Membership

 You will keep your password a secret.